Bathymetric attributed grid

 Gridded data formatted as a Bathymetric Attributed Grid (BAG) is a multidimensional hydrographic data file that meets standards developed by the Open Navigation Surface Working Group.
 Currently, BAG files contain elevation gridded data and Total Propagated Uncertainty (TPU) gridded data, as well as metadata.

 Bathymetry Data Index

-The Bathymetry Data Index (BDI) is a mosaic dataset within the BIS geodatabase that maintains a list of all gridded surfaces registered to the BIS.
-The BDI mosaic dataset is a series of tables within the geodatabase that manages the location of gridded bathymetric surfaces on disk.
-Since the BDI manages the location of gridded surfaces, rather than loading the data directly into the geodatabase, the performance can be optimized with speed and size.
+The Bathymetry Data Index (BDI) is a mosaic dataset that maintains a list of all gridded surfaces registered in the Bathymetry Information System (BIS) geodatabase.
+The BDI mosaic dataset is a series of tables within the geodatabase that manages the location of gridded bathymetry surfaces on disk.
+Since the BDI manages the location of gridded surfaces, rather than loading the datasets directly into the geodatabase, file system data storage requirements are greatly reduced.
 Subsequent surfaces can be generated from the BDI with the use of the Explore Bathymetry and Compose Surface windows.
-The surfaces created will also be created as a mosaic dataset referencing the same gridded bathymetric surfaces on disk.
+The surfaces created will also be created as a mosaic dataset referencing the same gridded bathymetry surfaces on disk.

 Bathymetry is the measurement of underwater depths and the description of landforms beneath a body of water.
 This information is gathered from 3D and profile analysis of depth data.